emqx/emqx-docs/en_US/network/overview.md

 :::

 This chapter mainly provides instructions on how to enable the SSL/TLS connection when an MQTT client connects to EMQX and when EMQX needs to access external resources.
 It also introduces how to enable TLS PSK support in EMQX in [Enable PSK Authentication](./psk-authentication.md).

-The [Reference](./reference.md) page in this chapter covers the topics of configuration for cipher and obtaining SSL/TLS certificates.
-It provides you with additional information if you need some advanced configuration and instructions on creating self-signed certificates.
+The [Obtain SSL/TLS Certificates](./tls-certificate.md) page provides you with instructions on creating self-signed certificates.

 ## TLS for Client Connection